genomicsclass/book/pages/plots_to_avoid.md

 ![Because dose is an important factor, we show it in this plot.](figure/plots_to_avoid-show-important-factors-1.png)

-### Too Many Significant Digits
+#### Too many significant digits

 By default, statistical software like R return many significant digits.
 This does not mean we should report them.
-Cutting and pasting directly from R is a bad idea as you might end up showing a table like the one below comparing the heights of basketball players:
+Cutting and pasting directly from R is a bad idea since you might end up showing a table, such as the one below, comparing the heights of basketball players:

 ```r